kevinc16/pathfinder/README.md

 # Pathfinding Visualizer

-A (relatively) simple pathfinding visualizer built with js.
+A (relatively) simple pathfinding visualizer built with js to learn more about the pathfinding algorithms.
 Implemented:
 - DFS
 - BFS
 - Dijkstra's algorithm